percona/postgresql-docs/docs/solutions/ha-setup-apt.md

 ## Configure HAProxy

-HAProxy node will accept client connection requests and route those to the active node of the PostgreSQL cluster.
-This way, a client application doesn’t have to know what node in the underlying cluster is the current primary.
-All it needs to do is to access a single HAProxy URL and send its read/write requests there.
-Behind-the-scene, HAProxy routes the connection to a healthy node (as long as there is at least one healthy node available) and ensures that client application requests are never rejected.

-HAProxy is capable of routing write requests to the primary node and read requests - to the secondaries in a round-robin fashion so that no secondary instance is unnecessarily loaded.
+HAproxy is the load balancer and the single point of entry to your PostgreSQL cluster for client applications.
+A client application accesses the HAPpoxy URL and sends its read/write requests there.
+Behind-the-scene, HAProxy routes write requests to the primary node and read requests - to the secondaries in a round-robin fashion so that no secondary instance is unnecessarily loaded.
 To make this happen, provide different ports in the HAProxy configuration file.
-In this deployment, writes are routed to port 5000 and reads  - to port 5001.
+In this deployment, writes are routed to port 5000 and reads  - to port 5001

+This way, a client application doesn’t know what node in the underlying cluster is the current primary.
+HAProxy sends connections to a healthy node (as long as there is at least one healthy node available) and ensures that client application requests are never rejected.

 1. Install HAProxy on the `HAProxy-demo` node:

     ```{.bash data-prompt="$"}
-    $ sudo apt install haproxy
+    $ sudo apt install percona-haproxy
     ```

 2. The HAProxy configuration file path is: `/etc/haproxy/haproxy.cfg`.
 Specify the following configuration in this file.